 Psoriasis is a skin condition affecting over 8 million Americans and can often be hard to deal with.

-We we have our newest Apex provider, Dr. Gregory Delost, here to break down some information about psoriasis, what it looks like, how common it is, and more.
+Here, we’ll break down some information about psoriasis, what it looks like, how common it is, and more.

 What does psoriasis look like?